Fleeing chaos and hardship, Lebanese have begun braving perilous seas

 “Either here or at sea, I am dead,” he said.

 Hardship is nothing new in Lebanon, a country racked by decades of conflict.
-But even the chaos-weary Lebanese are shocked that conditions have become so hopeless that their fellow citizens are joining the treacherous migration across the Mediterranean that is typically associated with refugees from the region’s failed states.
+But even the beleaguered Lebanese are shocked that conditions have become so hopeless that their fellow citizens are joining the treacherous migration across the Mediterranean that is typically associated with refugees from the region’s failed states.

 Lisheen, who said he hasn’t had a job in five years, is part of an unemployment wave that topped 35 percent in the months since the coronavirus pandemic took hold here.
 Protests over government corruption have rocked the country for more than a year.
 And Hezbollah, which is both a militant group and political party, has engaged in military exchanges with Israeli forces across the southern border.